akshayskrishna/Immich-Snapshot-Restore/README.md

 - [x] v2.7.5
 - [x] v3.0.1

+> [!CAUTION]
+> Do not mix between the version, the Immich instance will crash

 ## What this tool does

 - finding the latest backup automatically when you provide a backup root